Would you like to generate more leads and sales without the awkwardness of cold calls or uncomfortable sales tactics?

 The content you share could be your own or content created by someone else.

-Whatever content you choose to share, it should specifically relate to helping them overcome a challenge or problem they are having.
+Whatever content you choose to share, it should specifically relate to helping your new connection overcome their challenge or problem.

 Again, do NOT pitch anything.
-Your only goal is to build the relationship, positioning yourself as someone who provides value and is an authority on your topic, to increase trust.
+Your only goal is to build the relationship to increase trust.
+You do it by positioning yourself as someone who provides value and is an authority on your topic.

-When deciding what content to share, you must consider these questions:
+When deciding what content to share, you must consider these questions in regards to your prospects:

 - What are they interested in?